 - Full-page forms.

-- Full control over how your forms behave.
+- Full control over how your forms behave including Exit Intent feature.

-- Built in metrics, conversion tools and analytics, plus much more.
+- Built-in metrics, content marketing, and analytics, plus much more.

 Read: Check out my list building strategy study post here.

-No WordPress website should exist with this nifty little plugin.
+Absolutely no WordPress website should exist without this nifty little plugin installed.

-I put this on my list because using LLA over the years has really helped me tackle a lot of unwanted spammy login attempts.
+I put this on my list here because using LLA over the years has really helped me tackle a lot of unwanted spammy login attempts on my site.

-The combination of using this plugin and blocking IP’s in my web host SiteGround works a real treat, and I’m sure you’ll find it useful too.
+The combination of using this plugin and blocking IP’s with a security plugin like WordFence, and you’ll be good to go.

-The ultimate SEO plugin for WordPress… period, lots of on-page options including social med optimization tools, site-wide SEO options and much more.
+This plugin comes with lots of on-page options including social media optimization tools, site-wide SEO options, and much more.

-The biggest plus point of using this plugin is that it’s completely FREE!
+The biggest plus point of using this plugin is that it’s completely, 100% FREE!

-Read: Check out my review and tutorial of the plugin here.
+Recommended: Please check out my full review and tutorial of Social Warfare Plugin here.